jquard/jquard/README.md

 ```

 The brand name shows in the sidebar; the primary color is used for buttons, links, the active nav item, and form focus rings.

-## How it works

-- **Resources register themselves.** Any class under `app/jquard/resources/` that inherits from `Jquard::Resource` shows up in the panel — no central list to maintain.
-- **State lives in the URL.** Search, sort, and page are query parameters, so every view is shareable and survives a refresh.
-- **Hotwire drives the updates.** Searching, sorting, and paging swap the table in place through a Turbo Frame instead of reloading the page.

-For the design decisions and the full roadmap, see [docs/DESIGN.md](docs/DESIGN.md).

 ## Status